pce-devel/PCE_FRAM_adapter/README.md

 of time long enough to lose its contents... probably about 1 to 2 weeks.

 Because of this, I was inspired to replace the SRAM with modern FeRAM to make it non-volatile.
-But since the Duo is a tighter space with a surface-mount chip, I felt it was easier to test the idea on the Tennokoe 2, which uses a DIP SRAM chip.
+But the Duo is a tighter-packed PC board with surface-mount chips, so I felt it was easier to first test the idea on the Tennokoe 2, which uses a DIP SRAM chip.
 Later, I plan to come back with a design for a surface-mount version suitable for my Duo.

 I have chosen to use the Cypress FM16W08 chip, which can handle 5V, has timing which is